ayrtonm/psx-sdk-rs/README.md

 ## Todo

- - Verify that the linker script (previously `psx.ld`, now built into rustc) is actually being used.
+ - Update TODO list given the recent overhaul in libpsx
- - The build script in libpsx (and possibly the toolchain Makefile) might not work on windows because of the path separators
+ - Fix step #6 of the build instructions to avoid cluttering `/usr/local/lib` when updating rustc